 I’ve been meaning to write this post for awhile.
-As I move closer to my two-year anniversary with Daniel, I’ve been reflecting more and more about how traveling full-time changed our relationship.
+As I move closer to my two-year anniversary with Dan, I’ve been reflecting more and more about how becoming a travel couple has changed our relationship.

-Interestingly, I feel like Daniel and I have only experienced the extremes when it comes to relationships.
+Interestingly, I feel like Dan and I have only experienced the extremes when it comes to relationships.

 First, we had a long distance relationship for three years in college, where the cost of flights between Ohio and Boston meant we usually only saw each other on winter and summer breaks.
 In 2013, our study abroad programs lined up in the worst possible way and we spent about two weeks together in total throughout the entire year.

-Through it all we’ve definitely had our share of struggles but I never had any doubts.
-Now Daniel and I both work remote and we travel full-time, moving to a new city every month.
+Now, Dan and I both work remotely and we travel full-time, moving to a new city every month.
 Looking deeper, I can tell there are a lot of things I’m used to in our day-to-day life that are totally abnormal in most relationships!

-If you’ve ever been curious about this lifestyle and the impact it has on our marriage, here are 6 of the biggest ways (both good and bad) that traveling full-time changed our relationship.
+If you’ve ever been curious about this lifestyle and the impact it has on our marriage, here are 6 of the biggest ways (both good and bad) that traveling long term as a couple has changed our relationship.

 1. Gift giving is even tougher than usual.

-When you travel full-time, thoughtful gestures and experiences are the only gifts you can give in a relationship.
+When you travel long term as a couple, thoughtful gestures and experiences are the only gifts you can give in a relationship.

 2. We’ve grown closer with each other’s families.